Otto-AA/solid-rest-cache/specification.md

 **allowOffline** - Boolean.
 If set to true, it will try to respond with a cached version when being offline (optional).

 **cacheStorage** - Storage.
 If set, all responses will be cached in this storage.
-Else storing is done automatically by and in the browser.
+Else storing is done automatically by and in the browser (optional).

 **`Storage`**